ClickHouse/ClickHouse/docs/en/query_language/select.md

 In addition to results, you can also get minimum and maximum values for the results columns.
 To do this, set the **extremes** setting to 1.
 Minimums and maximums are calculated for numeric types, dates, and dates with times.
 For other columns, the default values are output.

 An extra two rows are calculated – the minimums and maximums, respectively.
-These extra two rows are output in `JSON*`, `TabSeparated*`, and `Pretty*` formats, separate from the other rows.
+These extra two rows are output in `JSON*`, `TabSeparated*`, and `Pretty*` [formats](../interfaces/formats.md), separate from the other rows.
 They are not output for other formats.

 In `JSON*` formats, the extreme values are output in a separate 'extremes' field.
 In `TabSeparated*` formats, the row comes after the main result, and after 'totals' if present.
 It is preceded by an empty row (after the other data).
-In `Pretty*` formats, the row is output as a separate table after the main result, and after 'totals' if present.
+In `Pretty*` formats, the row is output as a separate table after the main result, and after `totals` if present.

 Extreme values are calculated for rows before `LIMIT`, but after `LIMIT BY`.
 However, when using `LIMIT offset, size`, the rows before `offset` are included in `extremes`.
 In stream requests, the result may also include a small number of rows that passed through `LIMIT`.